IBM - Frozen-canoes

 - risk assessments in relation to geohazards

-Advanced Permafrost Engineering Applied to Transportation Infrastructure (more info to come)
+Advanced Permafrost Engineering Applied to Transportation Infrastructure (click to register)

 - thermal regime of discontinuous permafrost